mehmetpalaz/singleton-elastic-client-with-basic-authentication-for-.net/README.md

 # singleton elastic client with basic authentication for .Net

-Tested on .Net Framwork 4.7.2
+Tested on .Net Framework 4.7.2